Basel Paper Mill: 1980 onward

 Since 1980, the museum has been housed in a building faithfully restored by the Christoph Merian Foundation on the St. Alban pond, a commercial canal that has existed since the 13th century.
 On the 19th of September, 1980, the museum was officially inaugurated.

 Between 2010 and 2011, the museum underwent extensive renovations and expansion at a cost of CHF 6.6 million.
 The canton of Basel-Stadt supported the project with 2 million francs, the Christoph Merian Foundation (CMS) added a further 3.5 million.

 As part of the renovation the exhibition was reorganised, with clearer displays.
 The main building, known as the Gallizian Mill, houses the museum's workshops and an event space.
 The neighbouring Stegreif Mill serves as a café and ticket office, while the Rych Mill to the south includes a shop and additional museum workshops.
 A 1964 Fourdrinier paper machine is also on display in the Rych Mill.
 In combination, the museum comes to 1200 square metres.

 In 2022, the mill waterwheel underwent renovation with a new 300-year-old oak transmission, measuring 4.3 metres.
 The age of the oak is needed in order to withstand the stress of the water but it proved difficult to source due to the timber being used within the Notre-Dame Cathedral reconstruction in Paris.

 Formation of the museum collection

 Between 1937 and 1963, chemist Walter F. Tschudin, while working in the application department at Sandoz AG in Basel, developed a strong interest in the history of papermaking.
 In 1958, he published an extensive piece of work on the history of Basel’s paper mills, their operators, watermarks, and ream imprints.
 During this time, Tschudin also collected significant technical objects, equipment, and historical documents related to papermaking.
 These items were initially housed in the Swiss Museum of Folklore on Augustinergasse, forming the Swiss Paper History Collection.

 On June 22, 1971, the private Basler Papiermühle Foundation was established to support the museum as a sponsor.
-One of its key founders, entrepreneur Eduard Hoffmann-Feer, director of the Haas type foundry, had been dedicated to establishing a museum focused on the printing trade.
+One of its key founders, entrepreneur Eduard Hoffmann, director of the Haas type foundry, had been dedicated to establishing a museum focused on the printing trade.
 He died shortly before the museum’s official inauguration.